 Full details of the various criteria for application, admission, and selection are laid out in the master’s program’s application and admission regulations.

 The entire program can be completed in English.
 Applicants are therefore required to provide proof of English skills at CEFR level B2.
-Please see here for a list of accepted proofs and certificates of language level.
+Please see here under "Proof of the level of English for master programs at Faculty IV" for a list of accepted proofs and certificates.

 The four-semester master’s degree is made up of a main area of specialization, compulsory elective modules, and a master’s thesis.
 The structure of the program as well as the regulations for the selection of modules are laid out in the program’s study and examination regulations.